Facade of the National Archeological Museum in Athens

 Overview of the Acropolis of Athens

-The Acropolis of Athens inspires millions of visitors every year to make the long trek from the ticket office to the temples, puffing up stone steps that go on forever (or at least feel like they do).
+A UNESCO World Heritage site, the Acropolis inspires millions of visitors every year to make the long trek from the ticket office to the temples, puffing up stone steps that go on forever (or at least feel like they do).
 There is no shade; for several months of the year, the sun can be life threatening; and you make the trek with thousands of fellow visitors.

 Unless you’re visiting in the depths of winter, forget romantic thoughts of strolling up the steps in solitary communion with the ancient Greeks.

-I’m actually surprised so many people visit the Acropolis of Athens.
+I’m actually surprised so many people visit the Acropolis.
 And yet they do.
 Thousands upon thousands of them visit every day—young and not so young, fit and definitely not fit, and from all over the world.
 The Acropolis is the must-see hit of Athens.

 You can’t go to Athens and not climb to the Acropolis.
 Not to do so is probably illegal.

-Read on for more about my experience and my recommendations for comfortably visiting the Acropolis of Athens and the must-see Acropolis Museum.
+Read on for more about my experience and my recommendations for comfortably visiting the Acropolis and the must-see Acropolis Museum.

 Officials sometimes close the Acropolis on summer afternoons when temperatures soar to the high forties Celsius.
 I can’t even imagine how hot that must feel.
 With no shade on the way up, such high temperatures plus bare rocks equal a searing experience.